Olembo/Object-Detection/README.md

 - a label (one of the object types mentioned above)

 - a perceived detection difficulty (either 0, meaning not difficult, or 1, meaning difficult)

+        Download

+Specfically, you will need to download the following VOC datasets

+- 2007 trainval (460MB)

+- 2012 trainval (2GB)

+- 2007 test (451MB)

+Consistent with the paper, the two trainval datasets are to be used for training, while the VOC 2007 test will serve as our validation and testing data.

+Make sure you extract both the VOC 2007 trainval and 2007 test data to the same location, i.e. merge them.